San Francisco Ferry Building and Bay Bridge at night with the red Port of San Francisco neon sign.

 Ferry Building: The Pulse of the Embarcadero

-While daily commuters and tourists traverse its nave for artisanal coffee or sourdough, the building truly metamorphoses during its scheduled events.
+While daily commuters and tourists traverse its nave for artisanal coffee or sourdough, the building truly metamorphoses during its scheduled Ferry Building weekly events.
 These gatherings are curatorial exercises in community, connecting the urban dweller with the agrarian provider.
 To attend an event here is to participate in the living lineage of the Bay Area’s food culture.

 The Ferry Plaza Farmers Market: An Agrarian Agora